randym/axlsx/README.md

 **11. Support for cell merging via worksheet.merged_cells

-**12. Auto filtering tables with worksheet.auto_filter
+**12. Auto filtering tables with worksheet.auto_filter as well as support for Tables

 **13. Export using shared strings or inline strings so we can inter-op with iWork Numbers (sans charts for now).